Denmark men's national basketball team

 The Denmark men's national basketball team (Danmarks landsbasketballhold) represents Denmark in international basketball competition.
 The national team is controlled by the Danish Basketball Association.

-The Denmark national team competed regularly at the EuroBasket in the 1950s, the top European tournament.
-Their best appearance came in 1951.
-Although since then, the team has struggled to maintain consistency to challenge the international elites.
-Denmark also has yet to reach qualification to play on the global stage at the FIBA World Cup.
+In the 1950s, the Denmark national team competed regularly at the EuroBasket, the top European tournament.
+Their best appearance came in their debut appearance in 1951.
+Since then, the team has struggled to maintain consistency, but won gold at the European Championship for Small Countries in 2010.
+Denmark has yet to qualify to play on the global stage at the FIBA World Cup.

 History

 EuroBasket 1951

 Denmark debuted in the European championships at the EuroBasket 1951 in Paris.
-They were defeated in all of their preliminary round games, going 0–4.
-They ended up in last place in their group.
+They went 0–4 in the preliminary round and ended up in last place in their group.
 In a direct elimination match against Luxembourg, Denmark took a 46–45 lead with 5 seconds left.
 A final half-court shot by Luxembourg bounced off the rim, giving Denmark its first ever win at the EuroBasket tournament and advancing the team to the first classification round.
 They picked up another win there, against Scotland, finishing in third place in the group at 1–2.
 Their third win of the tournament came against Portugal in the 13th–16th place classification semifinal.
 Denmark then lost to Switzerland in the 13th/14th place match to finish 14th of the 18 teams with a record of 3–7.

 EuroBasket 1953

 Two years later, at the EuroBasket 1953 in Moscow, Denmark did not fare as well.
-They dropped eight of their matches (three in the preliminary round, three in the first classification round, and the two-second-round classification games) on their way to a 16th-place finish out of the 17 teams in the tournament.
+They dropped eight of their matches (three in the preliminary round, three in the first classification round, and the two second-round classification games) on their way to a 16th-place finish out of the 17 teams in the tournament.

 EuroBasket 1955

-At the EuroBasket 1955 in Budapest, the national team struggled there as well just as they did at the prior EuroBasket.
-Losing all eight of their matches in non competitive fashion, this time they finished in last place of the 18 teams at the event.
+At the EuroBasket 1955 in Budapest, Denmark lost all eight of their matches and finished last of the 18 teams at the event.

 Later years

 After the EuroBasket 1955, the Danish national team regressed and never qualified for a major tournament again.
-Though, they did achieve some success on a lower level, at the European Championship for Small Countries, where they won Gold in 2010.
+They did achieve some success on a lower level, at the European Championship for Small Countries, where they won gold in 2010.